PEA: benefits, dosage, contraindications

 Sex differences in N-palmitoylethanolamide effectiveness in neuropathic pain associated with lumbosciatalgia

-A meta-analysis of available clinical research, along with an observational study, shows that the daily intake of 300 to 1200 mg of micronized or ultramicronized PEA for a period of up to 60 days reduces pain in people with chronic pain due to various causes, independently of the use of other analgesics.
-The meta-analysis estimated a five-fold reduction in pain every two weeks in patients using PEA compared to the control.
-A more recent meta-analysis of small clinical trials conducted in patients with pain of various etiologies taking PEA doses from 300 to 1200 mg for 10 to 180 days revealed no additional pain reduction with higher doses or longer durations.
-There was also no difference in pain reduction compared to a placebo or non-placebo control.
-The validity of these results is limited by the variability of the studies in the analysis and the lack of differentiation between patients with neuropathic and non-neuropathic pain.
+A meta-analysis of the available clinical research, as well as an observational study, show that daily intake of 300 to 1200 mg of micronized or ultramicronized PEA for a period of up to 60 days reduces pain in people suffering from chronic pain due to various causes, regardless of the use of other analgesics.
+The meta-analysis estimated a five-fold reduction in pain every two weeks in patients using PEA compared with control.
+A more recent meta-analysis of small clinical studies conducted in patients suffering from pain of diverse etiologies and taking PEA at doses of 300 to 1200 mg for 10 to 180 days did not reveal any additional pain reduction with the use of higher doses or longer durations.
+There was also no difference in pain reduction compared with placebo or non-placebo control.
+The validity of these results is limited by the variability of the studies included in the analysis and by the lack of differentiation between patients suffering from neuropathic and non-neuropathic pain.

 Posologie